 Advances of the governance strategy:

-The participants of the last workshop agreed that the best platform for a water retention collective action will be the existing LAG (Local Action Group) – the Czech North (MAS Český sever).
+The participants of the local stakeholder workshop agreed that the best platform for a water retention collective action will be the existing LAG (Local Action Group) – the Czech North (MAS Český sever).

 The advantage of the LAG based collective action is that it already involves all important local stakeholders (farmers, municipalities, local businesses) in the hotspot area.
 Over the years of its existence the LAG has also received recognition and credit among many outside stakeholders (authorities).
 LAG has its internal (democratic) governance structure and some experience with resolving/mediating conflicts among members.
 LAG additionally has experience in creating strategies and development plans, their financing and monitoring and evaluation.